CaMiMtoto/VueTunes/README.md

 # Music App

-This is a simple music app that allows you to play music from your browser.
+This is a simple music app that allows you to view music,albums and genres from your browser.
 It is built using Laravel and Vue.js.

 ## Installation